Keep more cash in your pocket with these top 16 money saving hacks and tips.

 Online supermarket Approved Food offers huge savings on food.
 The website specialises in surplus and short-dated stock, food that is either near or just passed its 'best before' date.
 It's still good to eat, but costs a fraction of the retail price.

 Buy groceries from Amazon

-Amazon sells EVERYTHING - including food - and there are deals to be had.
-Before heading down to the local supermarket, check out Amazon to see if you can fill your basket cheaper online.
+Another place to get cheap food: Amazon's Pantry service!
+Yes, Amazon really does sell everything.
+Before heading down to the local supermarket, check out the website to see if you can fill your basket cheaper online.